 Article: JK Hickling, KR Jones, M Friede, D Zehrung, D Chen & D Kristensen (2011).
 Intradermal delivery of vaccines: potential benefits and current challenges.
 Bull World Health Organ 2011; 89: 221–226 (Policy and Practice article on WHO website).

-A recent presentation by Working in Tandem provided a summary the current status of dose-sparing data.
+A presentation by Working in Tandem provided a summary the current status of dose-sparing data.
 The presentation also reviewed why ID administration of vaccines and dose-sparing need to be considered on a vaccine-specific basis and also considered from the different perspectives of the various stakeholders involved in vaccine supply and delivery.

 Yellow fever - dose sparing